(Updated July 2020)

 Boom lifts and cranes are both used to perform industrial tasks across a variety of areas, including:

 Clearly, there are some similarities between boom lifts and cranes.
-But, beyond the function and design of boom lifts and cranes, the similarities end.
+Beyond the function and design of boom lifts and cranes, however, the similarities end.

 What Is a Boom Lift?